mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - The donut thief ate Chris's donut.
 - The donut thief ate the managers' donuts.

-Apostrophes can also be used to denote that you've dropped some letters from a word, usually for humor or emphasis.
-This is fine, but do it sparingly.

 #### Colons

 Use a colon (rather than an ellipsis, em dash, or comma) to offset a list.